SHASHWAT13244/CODSOFT/README.md

 # CODSOFT
 for my virtual internship at codsoft .
 I have completed tasks given for my internship as a Web Developer in CodSoft .
+Acknowledgements I would like to extend my heartfelt thanks to the following individuals and organizations:

+Codsoft Team: For providing me with the opportunity to intern and gain valuable hands-on experience in WEB development.
+Your guidance and support have been instrumental in my learning journey.

 LEVEL 1 TASK 1 :-
 Creating a personal portfolio using CSS and HTML is a popular beginner web development